ADR-004: Remote Blog Post Aggregation

 - Add project-prefixed tag:

-{repo-name} - Add
+{repo-name} - Add skill tags from project configuration

 Link Rewriting